 Dr. Rick Jordan has been teaching the Bible for over 30 years as a layperson, a youth minister, a minister of education, a pastor, and a denominational leader.
-He has trained hundreds of persons how to teach the Bible better.
+Through his writings and as a conference leader, he has trained hundreds of persons on how to teach the Bible better.
 His goal is to help good teachers become great teachers.

 Rick and his wife, Susan, have been married since 1982.
 They have two grown sons.
 In his spare time, Rick enjoys reading, writing, singing and writing songs, gardening, hiking, and travel.

 Rick wrote a series of Advent lesson plans for Smyth & Helwys Publishers that were then turned into a separate book, A Holy and Surprising Birth.